 When an institution is placed on warning or probation by Middle States, the commission may request that it begin preparing a “teach-out” plan that prepares the institution to ensure that its students can complete their studies elsewhere should the commission ultimately withdraw its accreditation.

-Just last December, the Middle States Commission approved a new policy about teach-out plans and agreements as part of its overall efforts to revise and update their entire set of policies and procedures; that policy became effective on Jan.
+In December 2018, the Middle States Commission approved a new policy about teach-out plans and agreements as part of its overall efforts to revise and update their entire set of policies and procedures; that policy became effective on Jan.
 1, 2019.
 Essentially, any college that appears not to be in compliance is required to submit a teach-out plan to ensure uninterrupted operation, and to push schools to start creating a contingency plan, regardless of the likelihood that such a plan will actually need to be enacted.

 Please send any additional questions and concerns to firstname.lastname@example.org.
 Although we cannot guarantee a response, we will make every effort to do so.